 Revenue from the Mahato PSC to 30 June 2021 was \$2.4 million.
 Commercial oil production commenced from the PB field in the Mahato PSC in Indonesia during the year from the first well, PB-1.
-Four additional development wells, PB-2, PB-4, PB-5 and PB-3 were subsequently drilled and put into production in the second half of the year.
+Three additional development wells, PB-3, PB-4 and PB-5 were subsequently drilled and put into production along with PB-2 which was completed after being drilled as an exploration well.

-At the end of the year, all 5 wells were in production totalling approximately 3400 barrels of oil per day (gross), increasing to 3600 bopd (405 bopd net to Cue) in early July.
+At the end of the year, all five wells were in production totaling approximately 3400 barrels of oil per day (gross), increasing to 3600 bopd (405 bopd net to Cue) in early July.

-All 5 wells to date have encountered oil in the main Bekasap A, B and C reservoirs as anticipated.
+All five wells to date have encountered oil in the main Bekasap A, B and C reservoirs as anticipated.
 PB-1 is producing oil from the Bekasap B and PB-2, PB-3 and PB-5 are producing from Bekasap C and PB-4 has commingled production from both Bekasap B and C reservoirs.
 The unperforated reservoirs in all wells are candidates for future production.

-Results of the 5 wells drilled to date indicate further development potential in the field, and 3 further development wells PB-06, PB-07 and PB-08, are planned for the first half of FY22.
+Results of the five wells drilled to date indicate further development potential in the field, and the next phase of development drilling has commenced with PB-6 underway, to be followed by PB-7 and PB-8.